IdeaCardsNFT/ideacardsnft.github.io/index.md

     type: section_hero
     content: >
       ### The #ideacards NFT experiment questions the future of ideation and
-      intellectual property in the age of the blockchain.
+      intellectual property in the blockchain era.
     actions:
       - label: OpenSea Collection
         url: 'https://opensea.io/collection/ideacards/'